AdaCore/gnatstudio/docs/users_guide/extending.rst

 of the switches.
 However, it is usually better to use the project properties editor so the user can specify project-specific switches.

-This is what GPS does by default for Ada, C and C++.
+This is what GPS does by default for Ada, C, and C++.
 Look at the GPS installation directory to see how the switches for these languages are defined in an XML file.
 These provide extended examples of the use of customization files.